SQUIRREL FORUM

 A Non-Releasable (NR) squirrel is an animal that cannot be released to due serious injury, deformity, albinism, too many years in captivity or other medical condition that makes survival in the wild unlikely.
 We do not refer to them as “pet” squirrels, they are termed Captives or Non-Releasables (NR for short).
 The person keeping the squirrel is not an owner, they are called the handler or holder.
 A captive squirrel is not a pet and cannot be made to conform to your idea of how an animal companion should behave.
 If you are looking for a cuddly pet rodent consider a Chinchilla.
 With that said if you are up to the challenge of being clawed, bitten, urinated on and dealing with unlimited squirrel energy then “may the force be with you”.
 After years of work and earning trust many of my (Florida legal) squirrels do snuggle, enjoy petting, back rubs and belly rubs.
 This is usually a late evening event after the daytime squirrel energy is spent.
 This is not “forced domestication” but complete and total earned trust by a wild squirrel that is normally fearful of all other animals.

-If you hold a non-releasable squirrel we highly recommend contacting us for questions and resources 540-750-5088
+If you hold a non-releasable squirrel we highly recommend contacting us for questions and resources 269-215-9509, we are in Florida EST.

-This video by Happy Bear Acres illustrates why releasable squirrels do not make good pets.
+This video by Happy Bear Acres illustrates why releasable squirrels generally do not make good pets (there are exceptions).
 A true NR (Non-Releasable) is no exception and care for an NR requires a high level of personal commitment.
 If you already have a captive squirrel you know the deal, if not watch the video.

 Ethics of Keeping Squirrels in Captivity

-In the 1800’s squirrels were popular as pets as shown in this tintype.
-That tradition continues today with Kelly Foxton and world famous Sugar Bush Squirrel!
+In the 1800’s squirrels were popular as pets as shown in these tintypes.
 We all remember “Uncle Billy’s” pet squirrel comforting him on it’s a Wonderful Life.

 CAPTIVE SQUIRREL CARE